jonathanyeh0723/OpenVINO_People_Counter_App/WRITEUP.md

   [ SUCCESS ] Memory consumed: 455 MB.
   ```

-  - Apparently this is not an appropriate model to this application.
+  - Checking the results: Apparently this is not an appropriate model to this application.
 There are too many bounding boxes popped out when running the code, thus resulting in failed inference.

 - **Model 2: SSD Inception V2 COCO**
   - [Click to Download](http://download.tensorflow.org/models/object_detection/ssd_inception_v2_coco_2018_01_28.tar.gz)